Flavobacterium psychrophilum

-Flavobacterium psychrophilum is a psychrophilic, gram-negative bacterial rod (3-5 µm in length), belonging to the Bacteroidota.
-It is the causative agent of bacterial coldwater disease (BCWD) and was first isolated in 1948 during a die-off in the salmonid Oncorhychus kisutch.
+Flavobacterium psychrophilum is a psychrophilic, gram-negative bacterial rod (3-5 μm in length), belonging to the Bacteroidota.
+It is the causative agent of bacterial coldwater disease (BCWD) and was first isolated in 1948 during a die-off in the salmonid Oncorhynchus kisutch.

 Characteristics

-Flavobacterium psychrophilum is a gram-negative bacteria ranging in size of 0.75-1.0 µm wide by 3-5 µm long.
+Flavobacterium psychrophilum is a gram-negative bacteria ranging in size of 0.75-1.0 μm wide by 3-5 μm long.
 It is found in cold, fresh waters with an optimal growth temperature below 16C.
 When grown on Cytophaga Agar, F. psychrophilum produces bright yellow colonies with thin spreading margins not greater than 3mm in diameter.
 Motility is achieved by gliding, movement that does not involve the use of pili or flagella.
 The bacterium is positive for gelatin hydrolysis, albumin digestion, tributyrin digestion, tributyrin hydrolysis, E.coli cell autolysis, and casein hydrolysis.
 On its fish host, the pathogen can be found on external and internal sites such as skin/mucus, gills, brain, ascites, lesions, mucus, kidney, spleen, and reproductive excretions of spawning adults.
 Colonization is evident by faint, white areas on the host.